oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Email**

 If you have questions, please send them to the Oppia GSoC mentors mailing list at oppia-gsoc-mentors@googlegroups.com.
+Please be specific when asking questions; this makes it easier for us to help you.

 # Mentors

 ## List of Mentors

-TBD
+Coming soon!

 ## Becoming a Mentor